 A distinction may also be made between commercial users and the general public, the latter typically being a public good concern.
-The distinction between these user groups might explain some of the results observed by Silver (2015).
+The distinction between these user groups might explain some of the results observed by (Silver, 2015).
 The suspicion is that commercial, or specialist users, will display a higher level of understanding when it comes to technical aspects of forecast usability perception.
-Doksæter Sivle and Kolstø, (2016) investigated the use of online weather information for everyday decision making.
-Here it became clear that this distinction is also dependent on the task (for which the forecast is used) and not only on the person or group.
 Marine information and forecast dissemination parameters include ocean winds, waves, temperature, current velocity, water level and water quality dynamics.
 Drift predictions, associated with search and rescue operations or oil spills, are examples of two services with major human and environmental consequences.